Returning To Photography, The Workbook

 Module 3 — Building your practice

 Most photographers try to fix their practice by adding more.
-A new camera.
-A new subject.
-A new location.
-But it never works because the problem was never what you had, it was how you were using it.
+A new camera, subject or location.
+But it never works because the problem was never what you own or where you visit; it’s how you were approaching your craft in the first place.

 The Contained Practice changed everything for me.
 One camera.
 One lens.
 One film stock.
-And not because it's trendy, but because when you remove the endless decisions, you're left with the only thing that ever mattered, which is your eye.
-And the Three Stages of Seeing will permanently change how you look at the world, with or without a camera in your hand.
+I found that when I removed the endless decisions, I was left with the only thing that ever mattered: my eye.
+Incorporating this with the Three Stages of Seeing will permanently change how you look at the world, with or without a camera in your hand.

 Includes Design Your Contained Practice, the One Slow Walk, Shooting Blind, the 3-30 Rule and the Mental Frame exercise.